opencv/opencv/doc/tutorials/dnn/dnn_text_spotting/dnn_text_spotting.markdown

 ## Example for Text Spotting

-After following the steps above, it is easy to get the detection results `std::vector<std::vector<Point>> detResults` of an input image.
+After following the steps above, it is easy to get the detection results of an input image.
 Then, you can do transformation and crop text images for recognition.
 For more information, please refer to **Detailed Sample**
 ```cpp